HybrUR: A Hybrid Physical-Neural Solution for Unsupervised Underwater Image Restoration

 \subsection{Supervised Restoration}

-In contrast, the model-based method usually presents strong interpretability through a certain physical model, but their restoration results vary a lot among different models.
-In general, optical models that are widely employed in image restoration include modified atmospheric turbulence model, dehaze model, Jaffe-McGlamery degradation model, etc. \cite{Chen2019, Chen2021, Akkaynak2019}.
-Most traditional model-based approaches are limited in color correction for some extreme aquatic environments \cite{Fan2010, Chen2019}.
-To cope with this problem, the Sea-Thru algorithm adds several assumptions to the Jaffe-McGlamery model, and obtains nearly realistic overwater outputs by using a credible depth map \cite{Akkaynak2019}.
-However, the Sea-Thru heavily relied on an accurate depth estimation, so it could produce unreasonable color distributions when combined with off-the-shelf depth estimation methods.
-In addition, most model-based restoration approaches are limited to parameter search and optimization, which costs too much computation time.
+In contrast, model-based methods usually have strong interpretability through a certain physical model; however, their restoration results vary significantly among different models.
+In general, optical models that are widely employed in image restoration include the modified atmospheric turbulence, dehaze, and Jaffe-McGlamery degeneration models \cite{Chen2019, Chen2021, Akkaynak2019}.
+Most traditional model-based approaches are poor in color correction for extreme aquatic environments \cite{TPAMI2020}.
+To solve this problem, Akkaynak \emph{et al.} proposed Sea-Thru based on a revised Jaffe-McGlamery model and obtained nearly realistic restored images using an underwater depth map \cite{Akkaynak2019}.
+However, the Sea-Thru algorithm relies heavily on the accuracy of depth estimation; thus, unacceptable color distributions are produced when combined with off-the-shelf depth estimation networks.
+In addition, most model-based restoration approaches are limited by parameter search or optimization, which requires a large amount of computation costs.

-The learning approach conforming to an optical law has been investigated in recent years.
-Most of them are concentrated on supervised training, such as WaterGAN and UWGAN \cite{Farhadifard2015, Li2017}.
-These methods separately trained the optical feature maps including attenuation layer, scattering layer, and camera halation via decoupling the raw image.
-According to overwater visual signals, the generation network generated fake underwater images, which were employed as annotations to train a restoration network with supervision.
-On the contrary, Chen \emph{et al.} first used atmospheric turbulence model and filtering-based restoration scheme (FRS) to obtain enhanced images, and then trained a GAN network in a supervised manner \cite{Chen2019}.
-In general, the second step of the above methods is supervised learning.
-Hence, they use enhanced and synthetic underwater images as the pseudo ground truth, which probably becomes the bottleneck of network performance.
-Besides, some modified CycleGAN architectures are also utilized as a backbone of the annotation generation network, such as deep residual CycleGAN and edge enhanced CycleGAN \cite{Liu2019Access, Fabbri2018}.
-However, similar methods can hardly obtain a legible restored image through simply forward inference, and are more sensitive to loss function than antrorse CNN.
+Learning approaches with an optical model have been investigated in recent years.
+WaterGAN and UWGAN \cite{WaterGAN} represent a class of methods that reversely achieve underwater image restoration by learning image degeneration process.
+In these methods, the optical feature maps, including the attenuation layer, scattering layer, and camera halation, are separately trained to decouple the raw image into corresponding degeneration properties.
+Besides, they used in-air image as the input to produce pseudo underwater images that are employed as the ground truth to train a supervised restoration network.
+In contrast, Chen \emph{et al.} \cite{Chen2019} used the atmospheric turbulence model and filtering-based restoration scheme (FRS) to obtain enhanced images and then trained a GAN network in a supervised manner.
+The above methods are based on supervised learning, so their restoration capacity is largely limited by the pseudo ground truth.